Samuel Costa (skier)

-Samuel Costa (born 30 November 1992) is an Italian former nordic combined skier.
+Samuel Costa (born 30 November 1992) is a former Italian Nordic combined skier.
 He was born in Bolzano.
-He competed at the FIS Nordic World Ski Championships 2011 in Oslo, the FIS Nordic World Ski Championships 2013 in Val di Fiemme, and at the 2014 Winter Olympics in Sochi.
+He competed at the FIS Nordic World Ski Championships 2011 in Oslo, the FIS Nordic World Ski Championships 2013 in Val di Fiemme, the 2014 Winter Olympics in Sochi, the 2022 Winter Olympics in Beijing and at the 2026 Winter Olympics in Milan-Cortina.